inidun/Project-PM-minutes-and-notes/Source_PM_2_Courier.md

+## Courier metadata: frågor och felaktigheter (november 2021)

+Katalogisering i metadatat innehåller vissa fel:
+- 73516	"Culture lives through exchange, not by forced loans" by Georges Fradier is listed (in column H) as "document type: issue", but it is in fact an article.
+- 73864	"Ruth Benedict's last message on... cultural continuity in civilized world" is listed as being in 1948, issue 9.
+But it is not there.
+Same title is listed as being in 2018.
+So is this a duplicate-error in database?

 ## Tematiska fel som identifierat i samband med identifieringen av artiklars början och slut i Courier (augusti 2021)

 Så här såg min process ut: